b3-exmo/b3-exmo.github.io/docs/Doctrines/Garments.md

 >
 > *As I keep my covenants and obligations with God, including wearing the garment of the holy priesthood, ==my very life can become a personal symbol== of my love and deep gratitude for my Savior, Jesus Christ, and my desire to have Him with me always.*

-&mdash; *[Put Ye On the Lord Jesus Christ](https://www.churchofjesuschrist.org/study/general-conference/2024/04/14dennis?lang=eng&id=p15,p18#p15)*, Sister J. Anette Dennis, First Counselor in the Relief Society General Presidency, General Conference 2024 April
+— *[Put Ye On the Lord Jesus Christ](https://www.churchofjesuschrist.org/study/general-conference/2024/04/14dennis?lang=eng&id=p15,p18#p15)*, Sister J. Anette Dennis, First Counselor in the Relief Society General Presidency, General Conference 2024 April

 I will applaud Sister Dennis here for not citing that 1988 letter's "outward expression" explanation.
 Her remarks (by my estimation) don't quite satisfy the questions of what their purpose is or why we do them.
 It's symbolic, and they're related to Jesus in some way.